peteroupc/peteroupc.github.io/random.md

 - implement RNGs by default that leave a bit to be desired (particularly the Mersenne Twister algorithm found in PHP's `mt_rand` as well as in Python and Ruby),
 - seed RNGs with a timestamp by default (such as the [.NET Framework implementation of `System.Random`](https://msdn.microsoft.com/en-us/library/h343ddh9.aspx)), and/or
 - leave the default seeding fixed or unspecified (such as C's `rand`).

+<a id=Conclusion></a>
+## Conclusion

+In conclusion, most applications that require random numbers usually want either unpredictability (cryptographic security), or speed and high quality.
+I believe that RNGs that meet the descriptions specified in the "unpredictable-random implementations" and "Statistical RNGs" sections will meet the needs of those applications.

 In addition, this document recommends using unpredictable-random implementations in many cases, especially in computer and information security contexts, and recommends easier programming interfaces for both unpredictable-random and statistical-random implementations in new programming languages.